HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **6) Visualizing your results using Panopoly**

-To visualize the output of this standard run we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`__.
-Download and install it.
+To visualize the output of any given simulation we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`__.
+Here we will be using it to visulaize the output of our standard run.
+Download and install Panopoly.
 Then click on "file" -> "open".
 Navigate to your ReWaterGAP folder.
 Then to "output_data" and select the created file "dis_1989-12-31.nc".
 Click on "open".

 You should now see your data set.
 Double-click the "dis" file in "Geo2D" format and click create.